nas5w/typeofnan-javascript-quizzes/content/questions/reduce-object/index.md

 <!-- explanation -->

-Object.values iterates through enumerable number keys in sequential order?
+`Object.values` iterates through enumerable number keys in sequential order.
 This is the reason why the letters appear to sort themselves correctly.

 The reduce method then takes two arguments: a reducer function and an initial value.
 - In this case, our reducer function is `(agg, el) => agg + el` and our initial value is `""`.